vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/22_puruShamedha_manasarapuruSha_vAstupuruSha.md

 To be more precise, there was a being that by his body obstructed the earth and the sky; that being was forcibly seized by the immortals, who felled him, head-dowṇ And wherever a god held it, there that god became established; the Creator ordained that the House Man \( vāstunara\) was to consist of those immortals.
 46

 This myth, which still strongly shows the mark of the Vedic concept of the Cosmic Man \(Puruṣa\), became the basis of an ideology that we find in nearly all Sanskrit texts dealing with the Hindu temple, be they sectarian religious scriptures \( āgamas\), or technical treatises concerned with architecture and the like, Śilpaśāstra.
-The central idea is that underneath the Hindu temple lies a diagram, a maṇd

-. ala, that embodies the cosmic Puruṣa and houses all divinities.
+The central idea is that underneath the Hindu temple lies a diagram, a maṇḍala, that embodies the cosmic Puruṣa and houses all divinities.

 The temple, thus founded on a macrocosmic grid, is a junction of this world and the other, a fusion of micro- and macrocosm.
 Seen in this way the ideology of the temple continues that of the Agnicayana altar̥ 47